MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

     az deployment group create --resource-group $RG_NAME --template-file "mslearn-postgresql/Allfiles/Labs/Shared/deploy.bicep" --parameters adminLogin=pgAdmin adminLoginPassword=Password123!
     ```

     The bicep file will deploy an Azure Database for PostgreSQL - Flexible Server, Azure OpenAI, and an Azure AI Language service into your resource group.
 On the PostgreSQL server, it also adds the `azure_ai` and `pg_vector` extensions to the server's _allowlist_ and creates a database named `rentals` for use in this exercise.
-In Azure OpenAI, it creates a deployment named `embedding` using the `text-embedding-ada-002` model.
+Within the Azure OpenAI service, a deployment named `embedding` is provisioned using the `text-embedding-ada-002` model.

     The deployment will take several minutes to complete.

-7. Close the cloud shell pane once your resource deployment has completed.
+7. Close the cloud shell pane once your resource deployment is complete.

 ## Connect to your database using psql in the Azure Cloud Shell

-In this task, you use the [psql command-line utility](https://www.postgresql.org/docs/current/app-psql.html) from the [Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview) to connect to your database.
+In this task, you connect to your database using the [psql command-line utility](https://www.postgresql.org/docs/current/app-psql.html) from the [Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview).

 1. In the [Azure portal](https://portal.azure.com/), navigate to your newly created Azure Database for PostgreSQL Flexible Server instance.